 Stage 2: Startup as survival — Artists need to eat too

-Fairly early on, you have to figure out how your startup is going to survive the “starting-up dip”.
-I wrote a fun little post titled the “Shapes of Startups” that outlined various approaches to doing this.
+Fairly early on, you have to figure out how your startup will survive the “starting-up dip.”
+I wrote a fun little post titled “Shapes of Startups” that outlined various approaches to doing this.

 1The amount of serendipity that will occur in your life, your Luck Surface Area, is directly proportional to the degree to which you do something you’re passionate about combined with the total number of people to whom this is effectively communicated.